edayot/SimpleDrawer/README.md

 ![Banner](https://raw.githubusercontent.com/edayot/SimpleDrawer/master/images/simple_drawer.png)

-A simple datapack that add drawer to minecraft.
+A simple datapack that addq drawer to minecraft.

 The most important item of the datapack is the guide, every player will receive it when joining the world for the first time.

-Their is also a crafting recipe for the guide :
+There is also a crafting recipe for the guide :

 ![Guide](https://raw.githubusercontent.com/edayot/SimpleDrawer/master/assets/simpledrawer/textures/item/font/craft_guide.png) ![Guide](https://raw.githubusercontent.com/edayot/SimpleDrawer/master/assets/simpledrawer/textures/item/font/result_guide.png)

+## ⚠ Warning the datapack has to be loaded at the world start (or server start)!
+(If not, you will have unmatching textures)

 # Exploring the datapack :